vejith063/ee25btech11063/SoftwareAssignment/README.md

 * char *ext = strrchr(output, '.'); in this part of the code pointer ext stores the substring  last containing  '.'
 * After this using strcmp function we can determine whether ext has  .png or .jpg file.
 * Finally,we will obtain the reconstructed image which is formed by considering the top k singular values.
+* To run the code : gcc imagecompression.c -o imagecompression -lm    followed by   ./imagecompressiom